Opening Hook

 Efficiency Gains

 When you know exactly where a reagent is, you avoid duplicate orders, reduce downtime, and keep experiments running smoothly.
-In practice, labs that take advantage of this tool report up to 30% faster sample retrieval times.
+In practice, labs that make use of this tool report up to 30% faster sample retrieval times That's the part that actually makes a difference..

 How It Works